rklaehn/sonicreducer/README.md

 # SonicReducer

+This library is named after a song I was listening to when I wrote it.

 ## Overview

 This is a tiny library for reducing arrays or traversables in an hierarchical way.
 This can turn O(n^2) operations into O(n log(n)) operations in some cases.